We should ignore the child when they act out! – Or should we?

 Aletha Solter offers lots of great advice in “raising drug-free kids”, which really focuses on raising children in such a way that they enter the teen years with healthy ways of managing uncomfortable feelings like social anxiety and anger.
 Avoiding punishments and keeping the lines of communication open when resolving conflicts are predictive of kids developing healthy emotional and social skills, while making them less susceptible to developing unhealthy coping strategies like alcohol or drug use, eating disorders or self-harming.

 Developing a self-care mindset.
-Those whose feelings have been repeatedly listened to even when they've made mistakes or acted out are more likely to feel deserving of seeking a listening ear, and reaching out to their parent (or another trustworthy person) when big challenges arise.
+Those whose feelings have been repeatedly listened to even when they've made mistakes or acted out are more likely to feel deserving of seeking a listening ear and reaching out to their parent (or another trustworthy person) when big challenges arise.
 They are more likely to view their problems as just that, problems that need to be solved, rather than further evidence of there being something inherently wrong with them.
-They’re more likely to choose an activity of self-care that will help them back feel better, rather than going down a slippery slope of negative thoughts and actions.
+They’re more likely to choose an activity of self-care that will help them back to feeling better, rather than going down a slippery slope of negative thoughts and actions.

-It’s not easy for a parent to make these kind of connections, and as parents we don’t need to add more weight to our guilt or fears.
+It’s not easy for a parent to make these kinds of connections, and as parents we don’t need to add more weight to our guilt or fears.
 Yet, the more informed we are about how the parent child daily dynamics contribute to how they’re learning to treat themselves and others, then the more equipped we are to upskill, to learn more effective ways of communicating, thereby breaking unhealthy generational cycles.

 This article was first published in New Zealand's Natural Parent Magazine, Summer edition 2015